turboapps/docs/end_user_guide/printing/printing.md

 Turbo applications can access the local printer using native remote desktop printer redirection.
-The HTML5 client will have the printer to a PDF file download.
+The HTML5 client will allow printing to a PDF file.

 # From the Browser